jiasong18/Ant-Media-Server-Wiki/How-to-Collect-Ant-Media-Logs-to-Central-Log-Server.md

             }
 }
 ```
-save and exit the file then restart nginx service as follows.
+Save and exit the file then restart nginx service as follows:
 ```
 systemctl restart nginx
 ```